kata198/QueryableList/README.md

 ====

 QueryableList allows you to "filter" a list of items of varying types, simplifing code by replacing tedious for-loops with simple chaining.

 It uses an interface common to some ORMs like Django, Flask, and IndexedRedis.

+You can perform single filters on lists of data, or you can build queries and execute that query on any number of arbitrary data sets.

 QueryableList also implements the boolean logic operators for lists (AND, OR, XOR) which can simplify your code.